VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/01-review-the-initial-project.md

 ## Congratulations

 You have now successfully executed the first step in this scenario.
-In the next step we will
+In the next step we will login to OpenShift and create a new project.

-TODO